bdeployteam/bdeploy/doc/retypeuser/experts/pooling.md

 ### Global Usage Threshold

 The _global usage threshold_ specifies how often a certain object has to be seen in **BHives** participating in a particular pool.
 Only once this threshold is reached will an object be moved to the pool.
-The threshold can be set on the CLI, its default value if **2**:
+The threshold can be set on the CLI, its default value is **2**:

 ```
 bdeploy pool --root=</path/to/root> --usageThreshold=<threshold>